digital-asset/daml/docs/source/getting-started/app-architecture.rst

 There are two important aspects here:

 1. The data definition (a *schema* in database terms), describing the data stored with each user contract.
-In this case it is an identifier for the user and their current list of friends.
+In this case it is an identifier for the user and the list of users they are following.
 Both fields use the built-in ``Party`` type which lets us use them in the following clauses.

 2. The signatories and observers of the contract.
 The signatories are the parties whose authorization is required to create or archive instances of the contract template, in this case the user herself.
 The observers are the parties who are able to view the contract on the ledger.
-In this case all friends of a user are able to see the user contract.
+In this case all users that a particular user is following are able to see the user contract.

 Let's say what the ``signatory`` and ``observer`` clauses mean in our app more concretely.
-A user Alice can see another user Bob in the network only when Alice is a friend in Bob's user contract.
+A user Alice can see another user Bob in the network only when Alice is in the list of users that Bob is following (only if Alice is the ``following`` list in his user contract).
-For this to be true, Bob must have previously added Alice as a friend, as he is the sole signatory on his user contract.
+For this to be true, Bob must have previously strated to follow Alice, as he is the sole signatory on his user contract.
 If not, Bob will be invisible to Alice.

 Here we see two concepts that are central to DAML: *authorization* and *privacy*.
 Authorization is about who can *do* what, and privacy is about who can *see* what.
 In DAML we must answer these questions upfront, as they fundamentally change the design of an application.

-The last part of the DAML model is the operation to add friends, called a *choice* in DAML.
+The last part of the DAML model is the operation to follow users, called a *choice* in DAML.

 .. literalinclude:: code/daml/User.daml
   :language: daml